 If accepted at this stage, the referee may be invited (along with someone they trust – their keyworker or a registered interpreter) for a friendly face-to-face chat with one of our team.
-Within 48 hours of this meeting, our panel will determine whether the service we offer is right for them.

 Once qualification has been approved, we will get the wheels in motion to find the right accommodation for your referee.
 If a match cannot be immediately determined – as we go to great lengths to ensure that people are placed in properties and with housemates that will best suit them – they will be placed on a waiting list until the criteria for a match can be met.

 Kickstart Homes have a number of properties across London – all spacious, modern, family homes with friendly housemates for our new resident to settle in with, chosen to best suit them and their needs.